exiang/open_hub_wiki/Modules-Architecture.md

 * Views
 * API - Wapi support modularization architecture and able to read `protected/modules/YOUR_MODULE/data/api/*.yaml` for swagger definition as well as `protected/modules/wapi/V1Controller.php` has been modified to auto load `modules/YOUR_MODULE/actions/wapi/V1Controller/*.php` for api action

-## Boilerplate Module
-Please refer to `protected/modules/boilerplateStart` that serve as a starting base for your new created module.
-Its core file is at `protected/modules/boilerplateStartModule/BoilerplateStartModule.php`.
-All functions are equipped with self describe comment.
-These functions allow your module to inject code or interface into existing model, layout base on predefined design.

 ## Todo
 Modularization to the underlying system are done phase by phase.
 The following features are not supported by module yet: